Zoonoses are diseases of animals that can cause serious illness in people.

 A serious form of Leptospirosis may cause vomiting and jaundice (yellowing of the skin and eyes).
 The kidneys may be affected and internal bleeding may occur, and at this stage it can be fatal.

 Q fever may progress from flu like symptoms such as high fever, muscle pain and headache to pneumonia.
-Some people may experience ongoing fatigue after the initial disease has resolved.
-This is known as Post Q Fever Fatigue Syndrome.
+Some people may experience ongoing fatigue after the initial disease has resolved which is known as Post Q Fever Fatigue Syndrome.
 In severe cases infected people may develop chronic infection which most commonly presents as endocarditis, a serious heart disorder.
 Chronic infection can also cause lesions of bone, tissues and organs.

 What is the treatment?

 Both Leptospirosis and Q fever can be treated with antibiotics.
 If you think you may be infected with either disease, see a doctor quickly.

 Tell the doctor you have been in contact with animals and may have caught a disease from them.

 In the case of either disease, a blood test is needed to confirm infection.

 Employees in workplaces where zoonoses may be a hazard should be given information on zoonoses, and be trained in safe work procedures to minimise infection risks.

 Suitable hygiene facilities, including facilities for hand washing, cleaning, and provision for laundering contaminated clothing will help reduce zoonoses risks.
 Engineering and ventilation systems should also be designed to reduce the risk of infection, however if risks can’t be reduced sufficiently, employees should be provided with suitable personal protective equipment, and trained in its correct use, storage and maintenance.

 Safe work procedures to be considered include the following: